dictadata/storage-tracts/docs/data_sync.md

 ## Engrams Synchronization Tracts

-Data synchronization tracts can be stored in the Engrams.
+Data synchronization tracts can be stored in the Engrams storage.
 Synchronization tracts can maintain state for the transfer.
 The maximum field value transfered can be stored as part of the tract.

 ## Synchronizaton Tract